Primary (English Medium) PGDE

 You can use the above QR code to connect directly to the course details.

 The opportunity to undertake student placements was a personal highlight for me.
 In teaching you really learn from experience and you really see first-hand the skills, understanding and knowledge that is required day to day as a primary teacher.
 I had such a positive experience with my first student placement and my student mentor and school were a great support.

 PGDE Primary Teaching graduate Jade McIntyre now based at Cauldeen Primary School in Inverness

 The balance of theory and practice – with placements in local primary schools alongside taught modules in college and some distance learning - allows students to build up their teaching experience while undertaking the core learning.
 There is a strong focus on independent study, with an emphasis on encouraging students to develop their own areas of interest and identify their strengths and areas for development from a very early stage.

-Emily Mitchell, Professional Graduate Diploma in Education (Primary) graduate, Moray College UHI campus.
+Emily Mitchell, Professional Graduate Diploma in Education (Primary) graduate, UHI Moray campus.

-We are delighted that you are thinking about studying at the University of the Highlands and Islands (UHI).
-UHI operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
+We are delighted that you are thinking about studying at the University of the Highlands and Islands.
+We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.